-3.21 (1) A notification referred to in section 54(3)(b) of the Customs Duty Act containing the information required by that section must be submitted by the credit provider to the customs authority -
+3.21 (1) A notification referred to in section 54(3)(b) of the Customs Duty Act containing the information and accompanied by the document required by that section must be submitted by the credit provider to the customs authority - are the following:

-- (a) electronically through - (i) eFiling; or - (ii) e-mail; or - (b) by any of the methods contemplated in section 912(2)(a) to (c) of the Control Act. - (2) A notification submitted in terms of subrule (1)(a)(ii) or (b) must - - (a) be on Form ... as published as a rule on the SARS website for that purpose; - (b) if sent through e-mail, be directed to the general e-mail address of the Customs Office serving the area where the attached goods are located, as indicated on the SARS website for receipt of such notifications at that Office; - (c) if delivered by hand, be delivered to the Customs Office referred to in paragraph (b) at the street address as indicated on the SARS website; - (d) if sent by post, be sent by registered post to the postal address of the Customs Office referred to in paragraph (b), as indicated on the SARS website; and - (e) if telefaxed, be sent to the fax number for the Customs Office referred to in paragraph (b), as indicated on the SARS website for receipt of such notifications at that Office.
+- (a) electronically through - (i) eFiling; or - (ii) e-mail; or - (b) by any of the methods contemplated in section 912(2)(a) to (c) of the Control Act. - (2) A notification submitted in terms of subrule (1)(a)(ii) or (b), must - - (a) be on Form ...as published as a rule on the SARS website for that purpose; and - (b) be submitted by making use of the details provided in subrule (3).

+(3) Details for submission of a notice in terms of subrule (1)(a)(ii) and (b)

+- (b) if sent through e-mail, the e-mail must be directed to the general e-mail address of the Customs Office serving the area where the attached goods are located, as indicated on the SARS website for receipt of such notifications at that Office; - (c) if delivered by hand, the notice must be delivered to the Customs Office referred to in paragraph (a)(b) at the street address as indicated on the SARS website; - (d) if sent by post, the notice must be sent by registered post to the postal address of the Customs Office referred to in paragraph (b), as indicated on the SARS website; and - (e) if telefaxed, the fax must be sent to the fax number for the Customs Office referred to in paragraph (b), as indicated on the SARS website for receipt of such notifications at that Office.